AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic.md

 ## Indicator parameters

 Stochastic indicator has a lot of optional parameters:
  - a period for the %K value
  - the moving average type of the indicator for the %K value
- - a period for the rounded %K value
+ - a period for the smoothed %K value
  - the moving average type of the indicator for the %D value
  - a period for the %D value
  - series type of the %K value
  - series type of the %D value

 None of them are necessary, as all have default values, but can be set.
 The following code sample will lead to the stochastic indicator which %K value is calculated with a period of 10 through the EMA type and %D value is calculated with the period of 20 and through the SMA type.